jokeyrhyme/jokeyrhyme.github.com/_posts/2013-09-24-1-pts_results_for_piops_on_aws_ebs_part2.md

 ---
 layout: post
-title: PTS Results on Provisioned IOPS on AWS EBS
+title: PTS Results on Provisioned IOPS on AWS EBS, Part 2
-subtitle: Initial results running the Phoronix Test Suite with Provision IOPS...
+subtitle: More results running PTS with PIOPS 1000 and 2000
-date: 2013-09-23
+date: 2013-09-24
-permalink: /blog/2013/09/23/1/pts_results_for_piops_on_aws_ebs.html
+permalink: /blog/2013/09/24/1/pts_results_for_piops_on_aws_ebs_part2.html
 summary: Continuing my evaluation of cloud hosted file-systems, I started looking at Provisioned IOPS as offered by AWS.
 This post is light on instructions and is basically just graphs of performance results.
 author: Ron
 results:
 - caption: "AIO-Stress v0.21: random write"
   footer: "&rarr; MB/s, more is better"
-  max: 15.87
+  max: 40.95
   rows:
   - config: small-attached-ebs
     score: 15.87